 Coproduction of Embodied Climate Curriculum Gains STEAM

-Beth Osnes (Theatre), Carl Simpson (CU Museum of Natural History), Jim Hakala (CU Museum of Natural History), and Patrick Chandler (Environmental Studies PhD student) aim to pilot a coproduced curriculum with a diverse set of schools in Jefferson County focused on the embodied exploration of fossils, energy, and climate for 4th/5th grade students in Colorado.
+Beth Osnes (Theatre), Carl Simpson (CU Museum of Natural History), Jim Hakala (CU Museum of Natural History), and Patrick Chandler (Environmental Studies PhD student) are piloting a coproduced curriculum with a diverse set of schools in Jefferson County focused on the embodied exploration of fossils, energy, and climate for 4th/5th grade students in Colorado.

-Benefiting from the lessons learned in our pilot phase, supported by a Community Impact Grant, this next phase will pilot the curriculum with four JeffCO schools, two of which will be schools with at least 50% of students in the free and reduced lunch program.
-After that phase, with those teachers and our partnering JeffCO administrative staff, we will finalize a curriculum perfectly timed to align with their introduction of new Colorado science standards being implemented in 2020/2021.
+Benefiting from the lessons learned in our pilot phase, supported by an Office for Outreach and Engagement Community Impact Grant, this next phase will pilot the curriculum within JeffCO schools, with an effort to reach schools with at least 50% of students in the free and reduced lunch program.
+After that phase, with those teachers and our partnering JeffCO administrative staff, we will finalize a curriculum perfectly timed to align with their introduction of new Colorado science standards being implemented.
 Our objective is to have a classroom-tested curriculum for implementation in the JeffCO school district to help meet their “Generation” standards for 21st Century Learners.
-Generation standards seek to engage the whole student beyond mere content mastery to skills in cooperation, self-authorship, and problem solving - all of which our curriculum addresses through active learning with plenty of voice and choice for the student.
+Generation standards seek to engage the whole student beyond mere content mastery to skills in cooperation, self-authorship, and problem solving – all of which our curriculum addresses through active learning with plenty of voice and choice for the student.